AviationEdgeAPI/Airport-Schedules-API/README.md

-# Airport-Schedules-API
+# Real-time Airport-Schedules-API
-Aviation Edge [Schedules API](https://aviation-edge.com/flight-schedule-and-timetable-of-airlines-and-airports/) is a JSON REST API that provides real-time airport timetable data.
+Aviation Edge [Real-time Airport Schedules API](https://aviation-edge.com/flight-schedule-and-timetable-of-airlines-and-airports/) is a JSON REST API that provides live airport timetable data.
 It has global coverage with the exception of military and private airfields.
 We gather the data from multiple different sources such as our data partners and airlines and airports directly (when availabile).
 We collect the data, maintain it ourselves and present it to our clients in a real-time manner via an API with fast response rates.
 The API is desiged to return one schedule at a time.
 This can be either the daparture or the arrival schedule of a specific airport.
 It is possible to filter the flights in the response based on airline, flight number, flight status and more.

 ### Documentation